xXleowXx/gitlab-charts/doc/development/deprecations.md

 ### Activating new removals

-Once a template has been defined, and logic placed within it for the detection of affected properties, activate the new template by adding a line beneath `add templates here` in the `gitlab.removals` template, according to the format presented.
+After a template has been defined, and logic placed in it for the detection of affected properties, activate the new template by adding a line beneath `add templates here` in the `gitlab.removals` template, according to the format presented.